robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 So how do you actually use this in practice?
 Here's my framework.

-**Identify the essence, not the surface.** What makes Minecraft magical isn't the redstone metaphor; it's giving normal people the power to create interactive objects.
+**Identify the essence, not the surface.** What makes Minecraft magical isn't the redstone metaphor; it's giving normal people the power to create machines from simpler objects.
 What made early programming magical wasn't the BASIC language; it was the immediate feedback loop between idea and execution.

 **Test for universality.** Your nostalgia is yours, but the underlying human experience might be shared.
 Everyone knows the satisfaction of a tool that fits perfectly in the hand, whether that's a chef's knife, a good pen, or a well-configured IDE.
 Design for that satisfaction, not for your specific memory.